John Patrick (footballer, born 2003): Club career

+Early career

 John Patrick joined Real Madrid's La Fábrica in 2012, at the age of nine.
 He subsequently represented CD Canillas, Alcobendas CF and Getafe CF as a youth, having joined the latter side in 2018.

+Getafe

 On 5 December 2020, before even appearing with the reserves, John Patrick made his professional – and La Liga – debut by coming on as a late substitute for Ángel in a 0–3 away loss against Levante UD; aged 17 years and 42 days, he became the youngest debutant in Getafe's history.

+Reims

+On 15 January 2025, Patrick signed with Ligue 1 side Reims.
+He made his debut for the club on 25 January 2025, starting in his side's 1–1 draw away to Paris Saint-Germain at the Parc des Princes.
+On 24 May 2025, he was part of the side that lost the 2025 Coupe de France final 3–0 to Paris Saint-Germain.
+5 days later his side were relegated to Ligue 2 after losing the relegation playoff 4–2 on aggregate to Metz.

 International career

-John Patrick was born in Madrid to an Irish father from Ballyhaunis, County Mayo, and a French-Cameroonian mother.
-He can represent Ireland, Spain, France or Cameroon internationally.
+John Patrick was born in Madrid to a French mother with Cameroonian grandparents on her side and an Irish father from Galway through whom he has grandparents from Ballyhaunis, County Mayo, where he visited most summers during his childhood.
+He was eligible to represent Ireland, Spain, France or Cameroon internationally.

-In March 2021, it was confirmed by Republic of Ireland U21 manager Jim Crawford, that John has chosen to represent the Republic of Ireland saying, “He certainly wants to play for the Republic of Ireland”.
+In March 2021, it was confirmed by Republic of Ireland U21 manager Jim Crawford, that John has chosen to represent the Republic of Ireland saying, "He certainly wants to play for the Republic of Ireland".
 On 4 October 2021, he was called up to the Republic of Ireland U19 squad for the first time, for their double header of friendlies against Sweden U19 in Marbella, Spain.
 He made his underage international debut on 8 October 2021 in a 2–2 draw with Sweden.

+On 14 May 2025, he received his first senior call up to the Republic of Ireland national team for their friendly fixtures against Senegal and Luxembourg in June.
+He made his senior international debut on 10 June 2025, replacing Jason Knight as a late substitute in a 0–0 draw away to Luxembourg.